slatron/slatron.github.io/_posts/2022-11-11-guns-im-the-sky.md

 This was originally an anti Regan era Star Wars weapons programs.
 Snide references to big hair and big houses of the time as a load of shit.
 The message gets pretty lost despite the lyrics being so straight-forward.
 The overdose of machismo seems to serve the opposite purpose of skewering the 80's astetic.

+Next Up: You are the Sunshine of my Life